 Ain't technology wunnerful?

 Our destination for the morning was the Schloss Weissenstein, built in the early 18th century by Lothar Franz von Schönborn, Prince-Bishop of Bamberg and Prince-Elector of Mainz.
-We were told that throughout his life he had wanted a palace in the country, but lacked the funds to build it.
+Throughout his early life he wanted a palace in the country, but lacked the funds to build it.
 According to the above website: "A donation from Emperor Karl VI helped finance the project."
-A more apt description would be a bribe to ensure that the Prince-Elector would support him.
+A more apt description is that Karl bribed the Elector to ensure his support.